1974: BALL® The Jeans was founded by Aldo Ciavatta, in the city Rimini, Italy

 1983: BALL® releases the first sweatshirt in Europe with print on it

 The big success with the BALL® jeans created a growing demand for further products to match and finish off the unique BALL® look.
-Hans Gerhard Svarverud decides to further develop the sweatshirt with new flashy colours.
+Hans Gerhard Svarverud decides to further develop the sweatshirt with new flashy colours inspired by the american college style.
 In 1983, BALL® launched the first sweatshirt in Europe with print on it.
 The new sweatshirts led to renewed excitement and once again a new adventure for BALL®.
 All the way through the 1980s, 500,000 BALL® sweatshirts were sold yearly across Scandinavia.
 This meant BALL® was now one of the most dominant players in fashion both in regard to jeans and knitwear.

 1989: BALL® shuts down in Italy and The Netherlands